jtk19/crypt/README.md

-The source code for back-end procesing and algorithms of nvest crypto currency analytics.
+The source code for back-end processing and algorithms of nvest crypto currency analytics.